 The cheat sheet is just for noun classes, because they touch everything else in Swahili.

-Coming soon: a complete summary overview of Swahili Grammar, which we’ll publish in our first book.
+Coming soon: a complete summary overview of Swahili Grammar, which we’ll publish in our first or as a website.
 It’ll be focused on Swahili learners and be very practical.

 It will include: